 Build a beat in 7/8 or 5/4.
 Your hands will resist — that's the point.
 The Time Signature Builder breaks the meter into groupings so the math becomes feel.

 Open Explore.
-Filter by a BPM you've never sat at.
+Filter to a difficulty above where you sit.
 Clone the first beat that catches your ear.
 Drill it for ten minutes.
 Ideas are free here.

 Stack the week into a single AI-built session.
 Press play.
 Voice cues take over.
 Twenty minutes later you've practiced six things you never would have on your own.

 Not "generate a beat."
 Tell it: "a half-time funk shuffle at 76 with ghost notes on the snare and a dropped backbeat on 4."
-The AI builds with the same layered system you'd use by hand — anchors, sticking, accents, voice routing.
+It comes back musical and playable — the groove you described, ready to drum.

 Then iterate: "add a flam on beat 3," "swing the hat," "make it harder."
 Every result is editable.
 Drill it the moment you like it.